 - Broccoli sprouts are one of the most powerful cancer prevention weapons.

 - Half a cup of almost any sprouted seed provides vitamin C equivalent to six glasses of orange juice !.

 When a seed germinates it becomes a sprout.
 Though sprouts are considered excellent food, it should be consumed in addition to food grown to a more mature state utilizing the benefits of earth and sunlight.
 It cannot replace such food.

 A variety of seeds can be sprouted: among them are alfalfa seeds sunflower seeds mung, beans, azuki beans and lentils.
 Sprouts may eaten raw or with a little cooking.
-A simple and easy sprouting
+A simple and easy sprouting method is as below.

 Wash seeds thoroughly.
 Soak the seeds in clean water (3 times the volume of the seeds).
 You could use a jar or any other container.

 Note: You have to soak the seeds longer in cold weather than in warm weather.

 The water in which you soak the seeds should not be cold.

 Soak overnight or for six to ten hours.

 Remove the seeds into a muslin cloth and keep it away from sunlight.